Follow Us on Tumblr

 • Cartoon Network

 • Futurama: This show is flawless.
-It originated some of the most quotable lines in TV history; reflected quite well by the impressive number of tropes on This Very Wiki it has named.
+It originated some of the most quotable lines in TV history; reflected quite well by the impressive number of Tropes on This Very Wiki it has named.
 Go look at its "Moments" pages for several examples of why this show kicks your favorite show's ass.
 Which it doesn't have!
-Gwah-hah-heh-heh-heh!! *
+Gwah-hah-heh-heh-heh!! note

 • Nicktoons

-• Avatar: The Last Airbender: When this show first came out, I judged it for being anime-inspired in its artistic style.
-I've always kind of felt that tons of Anime and Manga, as well as other art inspired by them, is all kind of done in the same style or is all Dragon Ball Z-ish or something.
-I no longer think this about all, just quite a bit.
-Anyway, my buddy The Bren MAN recently showed me all the episodes of this in order, and it turns out that I reeeeeally friggin' like it.
-I regret missing the original run, but at the same time I'm excited to be a fan in time for the sequel series.
+• Avatar The Last Airbender: When this show first came out, I judged it for being anime-inspired in its artistic style.
+I've always kind of felt that the anime style is overrated and tired; I no longer think this about all anime, but quite a bit.
+Anyway, my buddy The Bren MAN once showed me all the episodes of this in order, and it turns out that I really like it.
+I regret missing the original run, but at the same time I'm glad I became a fan in time for the sequel series.

 • Invader Zim: A Nicktoon cancelled just when it was going to get good.
 It was good anyway, but I've mostly grown tired of the entire first season.

-• Rugrats: This show is really funny, interesting, well-written, and charming; I personally think it deserved its rather long run (by Nickelodeon standards especially; where shows have the cancellation version of George Jetson Job Security).
+• Rugrats: This show is really funny, interesting, well-written, and charming; I personally think it deserved its rather long run (by Nickelodeon standards especially; where shows have George Jetson Job Security).

 Books